 The ball can go in any direction and most of the time, not the way you want!

 If the ball does happen to come off your shoulder, then chances are it will not come off at speed and if it does go in the direction of the goal, the keeper will more often than not have an easy save to make.

 using a shoulder in soccer

-So now you know that you can in fact use your shoulder in soccer.
-Whether it be to score a goal or to engage in a physical battle with an opponent and remember, it is not a foul to use your shoulder!
+So now you know that you can use your shoulder in soccer.
+Whether it be to score a goal or engage in a physical battle with an opponent, remember that it is not a foul to use your shoulder!